mrded/wroom/data/blog/2023-03-16-phone-as-satnav.md

 When I asked whether there would be an update for the TomTom Rider, I was told that all efforts are focused on creating a **mobile app with a subscription model**.
 I understand the business motivation, but I think this is a huge mistake.

 I have come to the conclusion that **a phone is great for short day trips or city riding**, while **a dedicated navigator is necessary for long trips and harsh conditions**.
 Swapping their roles will only lead to frustration.

+A phone is also good enough to survive the first year of riding.
+A dedicated satnav is an investment and completely optional.
+However, it makes a huge difference.
+It’s similar to having an intercom—until you ride in a group with one, it’s hard to understand how much difference it makes.